 Does it stop the wind?
 You bet it does.
 If your gain is low, you will not hear any wind noise at all.
 Gain on medium settings and there will be slight wind noise in the background which can be removed in post processing.
 And I am talking proper wind.
 I am talking real wind not a slight breeze.
 This Dead Wombat and Rode Blimp combined really stop the wind sound affecting the internal microphone.

 It is said that it does this by regulating the pressure inside the Blimp?
 I have read that info somewhere.
 But what I can tell you by experimenting with it myself that putting the Rode foam and/or dead cat over the microphone inside the Blimp makes no difference.
 Because the wind noise reduction is taking place on the outside surface of the Blimp.
 So it is the Rode Dead Wombat is certainly doing it’s job.

 Using the Blimp alone without the Dead Wombat fitted for inside work is very good as well and will stop those air movement sounds from hand waves, doors opening etc.

 The Rode shock mount system and the handle are fully adjustable.

 The Rode Blimps internal shock mount stops all vibration noise from hand movements on the boom pole etc from reaching the microphone…….To a point.
 Because there is still some transfer of noise from along the microphone cable lead.
 That is it’s weakness.
 But if you remember this, then all you need to do is take precautions on how you handle the microphone lead when recording.
 Of course some noise will get through if you bang the boom pole or Blimp hard enough on something.
 But in general all good.

-My opinion of this kit?
+Conclusion.
 I have to say very good because it works well, but it’s so expensive and you have no other viable choice for the same money.

 Pros: Very good wind sound reduction.
 Adjustable.
 Fits most boom poles or tripods.
 Can be handheld comfortably etc. 10 year warranty.